 Some Personal Details and the End

-In 1734, at the age of 40, Brandt married Anna Maria Norn, the 20-year-old daughter of a merchant.
+In 1734, at age 40, Brandt married Anna Maria Norn, the 20-year-old daughter of a merchant.
 They had one daughter, Catharina Elisabet, born in 1735.

 In later life Catharina Elisabet married Samuel Sandel and one of their children, Brandt’s grandson, was Johan August Sandels, who became a Field Marshal in the Swedish Army.

-Brandt was a man who preferred a simple life, a man of few words, who enjoyed his own company.
+Brandt was a man who liked a simple life; he was a man of few words who enjoyed his own company.
 Nevertheless, he gathered around him a loyal group of younger chemists at the Bureau including Axel Cronstedt, who discovered nickel in 1751.
 Brandt taught chemistry at the Bureau and never become a university professor.

-In Brandt’s later years, he was regarded as one of Sweden’s greatest scientist and he was elected to the Royal Swedish Academy of Sciences.
-This was an exciting time for Swedish science, which won international acclaim for the chemistry of Georg Brandt, the natural history of Carl Linneus and the physical science of Anders Celsius.
+In Brandt’s later years he was regarded as one of Sweden’s greatest scientists and elected to the Royal Swedish Academy of Sciences.
+This was an exciting time for Swedish science, with the chemistry of Georg Brandt, the natural history of Carl Linneus, and the physical science of Anders Celsius.